AmjadQattawi/event-management-system/README.md

 - On event creation, the system geocodes the event location using Open-Meteo's Geocoding API
 - Then fetches current weather conditions (temperature + wind speed)
 - Data is stored with the event for attendee awareness

+🔐 Security
+All API endpoints are protected using Spring Security with stateless JWT-based authentication.

+Authentication Flow:
+1. User registers or logs in via /auth endpoint
+2. Server validates credentials and returns a signed JWT token
+3. Client includes the token in the Authorization header: Bearer <token>
+4. JwtAuthenticationFilter validates the token on every request
+5. Unauthorized requests are rejected with 401 Unauthorized

+Key components:
+- JwtTokenProvider   → generates and validates JWT tokens
+- JwtAuthFilter      → intercepts requests and sets security context
+- SecurityConfig     → defines the filter chain and public/protected routes
+- UserDetailsService → loads user data for authentication

+🧪 Testing
+Core business logic is covered with unit tests using JUnit 5 and Mockito.

+What's tested:
+- Service layer logic (booking rules, payment validation, reward points)
+- Edge cases such as duplicate bookings, expired payments, capacity overflow
+- Mocked repository and external service calls using Mockito

+Run all tests:
+./mvnw test

+📋 Logging
+Structured logging is implemented throughout the application using SLF4J.

+Logging covers:
+- Incoming request handling in controllers
+- Business logic execution in services
+- External API calls (weather, email)
+- Scheduled job execution (booking expiry, event status updates)
+- Exception handling and error tracking

+Log levels used:
+- INFO  → normal application flow and key events
+- WARN  → recoverable issues and unexpected states
+- ERROR → failures and exceptions with stack traces

 ---